NHSDigital/nia-patient-switching-standard-adaptor/test-suite/non-functional-tests/test-scenario-6/README.md

 By varying the thread count and keeping the ramp up time close to zero the instantaneous load can be varied.
 It was found that adding
 2000 threads instantly would not reflect real life conditions as the requests would come from distributed sources not one machine.
 It was found that by spreading the load over four bursts allowed the test machine to cope with the load more easily.
-Hence the threads are split into
+Hence, the threads are split into
 5 batches of 400 threads each batch.
-The ramp up time also helped the test machine to cope with load change more easily, it was found that to allow at least 30 seconds for the test ramp up for the test to work with the test machine and aws infrastructure setup.
+The ramp up time also helped the test machine to cope with load change more easily, it was found that to allow at least 30 seconds for ramp up value for the test to work with the test machine and AWS infrastructure setup.

 threadCount = 400